Common Bit Manipulation Techniques

 Important

-can replace the modulus operation % arr.length
+can replace the modulo operation % arr.length

-, offering better performance.
+, providing better performance.

-method, when index
+modulo method, when index

 bitwise operation, index